mtelahun/account-engine/doc/STORIES.md

 - have a name
 - have a default accounting period end-date defined by the month and day of the last day of the period
 - have zero or more default interim periods defined
-- have an one accounting period, which will be the current period.
+- have one accounting period, which will be the current period.
 It's start and end dates will be defined relative to the default accounting period end-date.
-- have a root account with the name of the ledger, who's only purpose is to function as parent to all first level accounts
+- have a root intermediate account with the name of the ledger, who's only purpose is to function as parent to all first level accounts
-- have interim accounts defined as such:
-Root
-  Assets
-  Liabilities
-  Capital
-  Revenue
-  Expenses
 - have no leaf accounts defined
+- have one journal defined: General Journal
-- have no journals defined
+- have the ability to define an arbitrary number of journals

 ### Create an account
 #### Card